Improved Order of Red Men: History

+Minnesota

+The first Minnesotan "Minnehaha tribe" lodge was established in 1875.
+The "Reservation" established 53 chapters by its peak in 1901, and reached a peak membership of 4,941 by 1903.
+The Minnesota chapter also emphasized patriotism and protecting "constitutional liberties" as duties of IORM members.

+Throughout the 1860s and 1870s, after the U.S.-Dakota War of 1862, white Minnesotans had poor associations with Native Americans, and only during the 1880s did the IORM began to grow.
+By 1888, two more "tribes" were established in Minneapolis.
+In April 1895, there were eleven chapters in Minnesota, including five each in Minneapolis and Saint Paul, and one in Stillwater.
+There were 605 registered members between all chapters.
+The Minnesota Great Council was established in May 1895, and approved by the national Great Council.
+In 1900, 26 new chapters were created.

+As of 2023, the Minnesota order exists as a combined Reservation with Wisconsin, including chapters in Red Wing, St. Peter, Winona, and Fond du Lac.
+Since 1919, no new chapters of the IORM have been established in Minnesota.

 Organization

 The Order has a three tiered structure.
 Local units are called "tribes" and are presided over by a "Sachem" and a board of directors.
 Local meeting sites are called "Wigwams".
 The state level is called the "Reservation" and governed by a "Great Sachem" and "Great Council" or "Board of Chiefs".
 The national level is the "Great Council of the United States".

-The Great Council consists of the "Great Incohonee" (president), and a "Board of Great Chiefs", which includes the "Great Senior Sagamore" (first vice-president), "Great Junior Sagamore", "Great Chief of Records" (secretary), "Great Keeper of the Wampum" (treasurer) and "Prophet" (past president).
+The Great Council consists of the "Great Incohonee" (president), and a "Board of Great Chiefs", which includes the "Great Senior Sagamore" (first vice-president), "Great Junior Sagamore", "Great Chief of Records" (secretary), "Great Keeper of the Wampum" (treasurer) "Prophet" (past president), and "sannap" (appointed functionary).
 The headquarters of the Order has been in Waco, Texas, since at least 1979.
-They maintain an official museum and library in Waco.
+They maintain an official museum and library in Waco, Texas.

+Original degrees of IORM members included "adoption", "hunter", "warrior", and "chief".
+In 1898, the "hunter" position was discontinued.
+Degrees were administered by degree teams, who gave lectures about degree works.

+IORM income came from quarterly dues; initiation, degree, and other fees; and income from dinners, dances, and other public social events.
+IORM budgets went towards rental or mortgage payments, fees owed to state councils, sick and funeral benefits, etc..